Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 .. contents::
 .. sectnum::

-It is very hard to anticiopate all your needs, that is why Uliweb strives to provide a lot of flexibility and extensibility.
+It is very hard to anticipate all your needs, that is why Uliweb strives to provide a lot of flexibility and extensibility.

 Plugin System
 ---------------

-Uliweb provides a simple plugin system that consists of three components: plugin Invocation points, the plugin collection system and the plugin processing functions.
+Uliweb provides a simple plugin system that consists of three components: plugin invocation points, the plugin collection system and the plugin processing functions.

 Each **Invocation point** will invoke all matching plugin functions, and each